davidebolo1993/VISOR/README.md

 VarIant SimulatOR

-VISOR is a small tool written in python for fast haplotype-specific variants simulation.
+VISOR is a tool written in python for haplotype-specific variants simulation.

 ## Requirements